camunda/camunda-bpm-assert/camunda-bpm-assert/README.md

 <a name="processInstance-isActive"/>
 #### Instance: isActive

-Assert that a process instance is currently 'active', so neither suspended nor finished:
+Assert that a process instance is currently 'active', so neither suspended nor ended:

 ```java
 assertThat(processInstance).isActive();